luolinjia/fe-working/jquery-multislider/README.md

 [Demo](http://luolinjia.com/fe-working/jquery-multislider/)

+## 1.4

+- Add the hover event for the pic when you're holding the related image.

+## 1.3

+- Add a function regarding the jump for a tag.

 ## 1.2

 - Enhance the effect regarding display step for every step, as it to say: you can remove or replace the step3 with some values, such as **''**, **null**, **undefined**.